 On the 26th:

-A large number of plants new to the Garden were introduced in the Spring.
+A large number of plants new to the Garden were introduced in the spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but originally imported from somewhere else.
-"Not native" means the plant has not been found in the wild and not introduced.
+"Not native" means the plant is native to North America but not to Minnesota.
 If the species survived until the 1951 census it is noted in the list.
 Updated scientific names are given in [ ].

 By the time the Garden closed the total count of plants set out in 1949 2,615, compared to 8,003 in 1948.